yafeunteun/kuisine-cli/README.md

 ## Dev

 ### Add pre-commit hooks
-We use pre commit hooks to run automatically =black= and =mypy= on commit.
+We use pre commit hooks to run automatically `black` and `mypy` on commit.

 run `poetry run pre-commit install` to set up the git hooks script